nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Use case 11: View a list of available commands

 Precondition: Dash is launched and user is not on the help tab

 <u>MSS:</u>

-1. User switches to the help tab.
+1. User switches to the help tab
 2. Dash shows a list of all available commands

 Use case ends.